xluxeq/GPT2-Telegram-Chatbot/README.md

 ## GPT2-Telegram-Chatbot

 GPT2 Telegram chatbot that's been relatively tuned for chatting.
 Feel free to make me PRs and I'll check out your code!
-The bot isn't 100% accurate all the time.
-It has errors sometimes.
+The bot isn't 100% accurate all the time (why I coded in a /retry function.)
 It can be really crystal-ball like though if that's what you are looking for.
+It helped me analyze a dream once.

+I'm probably not going to do much more coding on this.
+It gave me thoughts on how much the turing test is obsolete.
+The turing test is supposed to sound "human" but means it has constraints of high IQ.
+The bot only learns from it's input and will have errors on output.
+Nobody is perfect.

 ### Installation/How to use: